Mirjana Stefanović: Biography

 She had lived in Niš, Kosančić and Novi Sad, and had been living in Belgrade since 1951.
 She attended school in Novi Sad, Belgrade and Delhi, India.
 She held an M.A. in English literature.

 In the 1966–1967 period she worked as a journalist, a contributor to Radio Belgrade's Third Programme, and from 1967 to 1973 she worked as a redactor for Radio Belgrade's Children's Programme.
 From 1974 to 1991, she worked as an editor in the Nolit publishing house.
 She established the Holiday edition, which she edited for sixteen years, within the framework of which she published more than fifty books for the young selected from the corpus of world and domestic literature.
 She also participated in editing poetry and was the editor of the Interesting Science edition.
 She was the editor-in-chief of the First Book edition at Matica srpska (1974–1979) and a member of the editorial staff of Letopis Matice srpske (1982–1983).

+She is regarded as one of the first urban, modern Serbian women poets, who left a lasting mark in the literature during her 60 years of work.